In This Issue

 How To Keep Your Brain Sharp

-Gene D. Cohen, MD, PhD of The Center on Aging, Health & Humanities, author of 'The Mature Mind' about the new findings of how the brain has enormous plasticity-i.e. the ability to form new neurons (brain cells) and new connections between neurons.
+Gene D. Cohen, MD, PhD of The Center on Aging, Health & Humanities, is the author of 'The Mature Mind' that tells us about the new findings of how the brain has enormous plasticity-i.e. the ability to form new neurons (brain cells) and new connections between neurons.
 He tells us that brain plasticity does not decline with age and that it can actually increase as people get older.

 He explains how the hippocampus is the part of the brain that processes information and integrates thinking and emotions.
-Nerve endings (dendrites) and connections between dendrites (synapses) increase in this area between the ages of 50 and 80.
+Nerve endings or dendrites, and connections between dendrites that are called synapses, increase in this area between the ages of 50 and 80.
 The brain is not immune to age-related changes.
 Brain cells "wear out" and die with age.
 Older adults can't process math problems as quickly as younger people, and they experience declines in short-term memory storage.
 However, other kinds of brain changes aren't caused by aging, but by underlying conditions, such as Alzheimer's, stroke and depression.
 Dr Cohen says that assuming you take care of yourself and stay healthy, you can improve mental function by doing the following: